The importation of imitation firearms is controlled under the

-Imitation Firearms are defined as a copy or reproduction or has the appearance of a firearm that could reasonably be taken to be a firearm.
+Imitation firearms are defined as a copy or reproduction of a firearm, or an article that has the appearance of a firearm that could reasonably be taken to be a firearm.
 This can include goods such as ornaments and arcade or video game controllers.

-Imitation does not include items that are or were capable of discharging projectiles by means compressed gas or explosive charge; however may include goods that discharge a projectile by other means for example, spring powered devices.
+not include items that are or were capable of discharging projectiles by means compressed gas or explosive charge; however it could include goods that discharge a projectile by other means for example, spring powered devices.

 Imitation does not include deactivated firearms or blank-fire firearms.
 These goods are treated as firearms under the Regulations.